 “Ah,” said Mr. Grow.
 “Lots of reading with a writing prompt at the end.”

 “Not only that,” his mentor said.
-“In this activity, kids read, compare, combine, think, and communicate.”
+“In this activity, kids read, compare, combine, think, and communicate.
+Effective science activities integrate experiences from different subject areas – as well as critical thinking.”

 Enjoy Teaching Information in Science